 Micronutrient testing

-More of us are valuing the importance of vitamins, immune-boosting foods, and healthy lifestyle choices and their relationship to healthy bodies and mouths.
-Deficiencies in micronutrients can cause adverse oral health effects and worsen oral diseases.
-Micronutrient deficiencies can affect dental development, gum health, and bone strength.
-Your Functional Dentist may wish to test yourΒ micronutrient levelsΒ as part of your oral healthcare plan if they suspect underlying issues.
+Micronutrient deficiencies can influence oral health and may worsen oral conditions.
+Deficiencies can affect dental development, gum health, and bone strength.
+Your Functional Dentist may suggest testing your micronutrient levels as part of your oral healthcare plan if they suspect underlying issues.

 Oral Microbiome Testing

-Our mouths are the gateway to our bodies, and what happens in the mouth doesn't stay in the mouth.
-Understanding how your oral microbiome is related to overall health conditions like diabetes, cardiovascular disease, fertility, cancer, and mental health is critical, and without measuring your oral microbiome, we have no gauge as to what your susceptibility may be to various oral or systemic diseases or what pathogens we are dealing with.
-Functional Dentists will oftenΒ test your oral microbiomeΒ as part of their baseline new patient exams to better create a personalized treatment plan and bio-individual protocol tailored to your needs.
+Our mouths are the gateway to our bodies, and what happens in the mouth can influence overall health.
+Understanding your oral microbiome's relationship to conditions like diabetes, cardiovascular disease, and more is important.
+Functional Dentists may test your oral microbiome as part of their baseline exams to create a personalized treatment plan.

 HbA1C Testing

-Diabetes is a chronic, inflammation-related metabolic disease diagnosed by hyperglycemia.
-Elevated blood glucose levels can negatively influence the inflammatory response to dental plaque, contributing to gingivitis and periodontal disease.
-As a result, periodontitis and diabetes mutually and adversely affect each other, and your Functional Dentist may wish toΒ test your HbA1cΒ to understand your status.
+Diabetes is a chronic condition that can influence the inflammatory response to dental plaque, contributing to gum issues.
+Periodontitis and diabetes can affect each other, and your Functional Dentist may test your HbA1c to understand your status.

 Gut Microbiome Testing

 If your dentist doesn't offer these tests, you can ask your Integrative Medical Practitioner to order them.
-Functional Dentists will work collaboratively with your medical providers to ensure you are under optimal care.Β
+Functional Dentists often work collaboratively with medical providers to ensure comprehensive care.

-It's critical to let your provider know of any changes to your dental health, like new materials in the mouth, gum inflammation, and periodontal health status, so that they can keep track of your systemic health, as many changes in the mouth can impact whole body health.
+It's important to inform your provider of any changes to your dental health, like new materials in the mouth or gum inflammation, as these can impact overall health.

 How To Find a Functional Dentist